ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 <!-- likely should include the classic metadata model, or an updated version of it -->

 ## Resources
-Please find below resources concerning --add title/topic--- in form of training, guidance and/or tools.
+Please find below resources concerning ENA submission tutorial - in form of training, guidance and/or tools.

 {{< resources-per-page-topics >}}